ModularMerchant

 1) Use the Custom Web Page Editor

 The Custom Web Page editor is located in the store's administration area at [Design > Add a Custom Web Page].
-This this tool allows additional pages to be added to the store's website.
+This tool allows additional pages to be added to the store's website.
 The pages created with this tool will have SEO-friendly URLs, and they have the option to either have custom-made templates applied to them, or stand on their own with no template applied to them.
 See the Custom Webpage Editor article for more details.

 -OR-